 Agari will notify its customers without undue delay after learning of a data breach, if required by law, and has mechanisms by which it can detect and report data breaches.

 Agari Phishing Response provides unprecedented insight into the traffic coming into your enterprise.
 To realize this value, customers configure their Secure Email Gateways to copy all incoming messages to the Agari Phishing Response sensor.
 The sensor component receives the full email message including the body and any attachments present.
 The sensor extracts the metadata (email headers), attachment filenames, and URIs, forwards these into the Agari Phishing Response pipeline, and then deletes the message.
-The sensor can be hosted either on premises (within the enterprise’s internal network) or by Agari (hosted sensors).
+The sensor can be hosted either on Customer premises (within the customer enterprise’s internal network) or by Agari (hosted sensors).

 Customers have complete control over the sensor including full “root” level access to the operating system and host application.
-Agari employees cannot access an on premises sensor without the permission of the customer
+Agari employees cannot access an On Premises sensor without the permission of the customer

 Agari Phishing Response hosted sensors are provisioned in a dedicated and separate Amazon Web Services account.
 Hosted sensors are not “multi-tenant.”
 Each customer gets their own Virtual Private Cloud (VPC), their own Elastic Load Balancer (ELB), and their own EC2 Autoscale Group (ASG).
 The underlying AWS IaaS is multi-tenant.
 Agari engineers cannot access the hosted sensor EC2 instances using the root account, and only a subset of Agari engineers have access to the hosted sensor environment.
 All hosted sensor actions are logged locally and can be reviewed with the customer.